Raggedy Ann & Andy: A Musical Adventure: Plot

-The toys then encounter the knight Sir Leonard Looney, who welcomes them to the Looney Land, the source of the world's practical jokes.
-Looney pursues the toys through Looney Land and into the court of its diminutive monarch, King Koo Koo.
-Koo Koo laments his tiny stature and explains that he can only grow by laughing at the expense of others.
-He thus intends to keep the toys as his prisoners to keep him laughing.
-The dolls escape this fate by fighting with cream pies, then slipping away and fleeing Looney Land in a boat.
-The furious King Koo Koo follows them with an enormous sea monster, Gazooks.
+The toys then encounter the knight Sir Leonard Looney, who welcomes them to Looney Land.
+Looney pursues the toys into the court of its monarch, King Koo Koo.
+Koo Koo laments his tiny stature and explains that he can only grow by laughing at others.
+He thus intends to keep the toys as his prisoners.
+The dolls escaped and slipped away in a boat.
+The furious king follows them with an enormous sea monster, Gazooks.

-While sailing, Ann, Andy and the Camel notice Contagious' pirate ship, only to discover that Babette became the new captain to return to Paris while imprisoning Contagious in the galley with his parrot Queasy.
-When Ann tries to tell Babette that she must return to Marcella, Babette enrages and has the trio tied to the mast.
-Meanwhile, Queasy successfully unlocks Contagious' shackles, and he returns above deck, freeing the other dolls and pledging his love for Babette.
-Before she can respond, King Koo Koo and Gazooks attack the ship and seize all but Ann, Babette, and Queasy to subject them to tickle torture, making the monarch swell to mammoth proportions.
-Babette sees that her selfishness has endangered everyone and begs forgiveness, only for her and Ann to be captured and tickled as well.
-The dolls realize that King Koo Koo's literally inflated ego is "full of hot air" and Andy tells Queasy to pop him, which creates a massive explosion that sends them spiraling.
+While sailing, Ann, Andy, and the Camel notice Contagious' ship, only to discover that Babette had become the new captain while imprisoning Contagious.
+When Ann tries to tell Babette to return, Babette is enraged and has the trio tied to the mast.
+Meanwhile, Contagious' shackles were successfully unlocked by Queasy and he returns above deck, freeing the others and pledging his love for Babette.
+King Koo Koo and Gazooks then attacked the ship and seize all but Ann, Babette, and Queasy to subject them to tickles, making the monarch swell to mammoth proportions by laughing.
+Babette begs for forgiveness, only for her and Ann to be captured and tickled.
+The dolls realize that King Koo Koo's inflated ego is "full of hot air," and Andy tells Queasy to pop him, which creates a massive explosion that sends them spiraling.

-The next morning, Marcella discovers the toys lying among the leaves in her backyard.
-She returns all but the Camel to the nursery, where Babette apologizes for her actions and accepts both Ann's offer of friendship and Contagious' affections.
-While the heroes are happy to be back, Ann notices the Camel gazing at them through the window.
+The following day, Marcella discovers the toys lying her backyard.
+She returns all but the Camel, where Babette apologizes for her actions and accepts Ann's offer of friendship and Contagious' affection.
+While the heroes are contented, Ann notices the Camel through the window.
 The dolls welcome him to their family.
-The next day, Marcella finds the Camel among the dolls and hugs him tightly, accepting him as her newest friend.
+The next day, Marcella finds the Camel among the dolls and hugs him tightly, accepting him.